 Rancho Mirage High School teachers found a perfect way for students who excel at writing to be heard.
 A school-wide writing contest was held for their entire student population (just under 1600 students) and each student wrote an essay using the title “This I Believe.”
 The essays were read and judges from the Literary Society of the Desert selected 3rd, 2nd, and 1st place winners from each grade level (9-12) plus an overall winner.

-On May 5, 2018 at the PSWG General Meeting from 2 – 4 p.m. at the Rancho Mirage Library and Observatory the PSWG is inviting the 1st place winning students, their family, friends and teachers to attend this public meeting.
-Each Rancho Mirage High School grade level essay winner will be awarded a cash prize and Certificate with an additional prize award going to the overall winner.
-The overall winner’s essay will be read at this meeting.
+On May 5, 2018 at the PSWG General Meeting from 2 – 4 p.m. at the Rancho Mirage Library and Observatory the PSWG invited the 1st place winning students, their family, friends and teachers to attend this public meeting.
+Each Rancho Mirage High School grade level essay winner was awarded a cash prize and Certificate with an additional prize award going to the overall winner.
+The overall winner’s essay was read.